 If you aspire to become a successful, well-rounded counselor in today’s increasingly diverse world, it’s necessary that you become familiar with the concept of multiculturalism in counseling.

-What is Multicultural Counseling?
+What is Multicultural Counseling and its Definition?

 Multicultural counseling characterizes the counseling practice that offers effective interventions to culturally diverse clients.
-Race, ethnicity, and culture influence a particular client’s identity and life circumstances.
+Race, ethnicity, and culture influence a client’s identity and life circumstances.
 Other factors, such as gender and gender identity, sexual orientation, age, socioeconomic status, religion, and ability may also play into the context of a given client’s mental health, and relational or personal issues.

-Importance of Multiculturalism Today’s Counseling
+Importance of Multicultural Counseling Today

 Today’s clientele may look much different than it did in past decades, as an increasing number of clients from all populations are seeking mental health services due to declining stigmatization and increasing globalization.

-Advances in technology have also provided opportunities for new diverse clients through an assortment of channels: in-person, through email, through text, over the telephone, and through videoconferencing applications.
+Advances in technology have also provided opportunities for new diverse clients through an assortment of channels: in-person, through email, through text, over the telephone, and through video conferencing applications.

 This changing landscape of professional practice means counselors should be trained to work with clients (and colleagues) who lead lives different than their own.
 Hence, the emergence of multicultural counseling and psychology, a distinctive competency which CSPP was founded upon.